-By automating these processes, Intezer enhances the efficiency and effectiveness of your security team, allowing them to focus on their core responsibilities.
+By automating these processes, Intezer enhances the efficiency and effectiveness of your security team, allowing you to focus on their core responsibilities.

 In addition to endpoint security tools, we also connect with Security Orchestration, Automation, and Response (SOAR) tools through a dedicated app in each of those vendors’ marketplace.
-Currently, we support Splunk Phantom, XSOAR, and Chronicle/Siemplify.
+Since Intezer and SOAR tools use different kinds of automation, they can be effectively used together.
+This can allow security teams to simplify playbooks (some may even be entirely replace) or automate even more processes, by combining an existing SOAR tool with powerful automation from Intezer.
+Currently, we support Splunk Phantom, XSOAR, and Chronicle (previously Siemplify).
 Connecting via SOAR allows our users to leverage Intezer’s decision-making and analysis capabilities for a wide range of custom alert sources and playbooks, including the investigation of suspicious emails and employee-reported phishing.

-Through the combination of endpoint security tools and SOAR, your team should be able to cover the main part of their workload.
-Furthermore, we are committed to expanding our integration capabilities to meet your evolving security stack.
+Through the smart combination of Intezer with your existing security tools, your team should be able to automate much more of your incident response process.
+We are also committed to expanding Intezer’s integration capabilities to meet your evolving security stack.

 Once an alert is detected, the next step is to collect evidence.
 This involves gathering all relevant data associated with the alert, a process that mirrors what an expert human analyst would do.
 The goal is to collect as much evidence as possible to provide a comprehensive view of the potential threat.

-The types of evidence we collect are wide-ranging and thorough.
+The types of evidence Intezer collects are wide-ranging and thorough.
 They include files, processes, command lines, evidence from process arguments, URLs, parent and child processes, memory images, and more.
-This extensive collection of evidence allows us to gain a deep understanding of the alert and the potential threat it represents.
+As a SOC analyst would, Intezer extracts evidence related to the incident whether it is a fileless PowerShell-based ransomware attack, or a obfuscated malicious file.
+This extensive collection of evidence allows Intezer to gain a deep understanding of the alert and the potential threat it represents.

 We collect this evidence using the API of the security tool that fired the alert and the API of the endpoint security tool.
 This approach allows us to gather both textual information from the raw alert data, such as IPs/URLs, and actual artifacts from the endpoint, such as files and processes.